 When courts award alimony and child support orders they do so with full knowledge that your life circumstances will likely change at some point.
 That being said, unless someone applies to have those orders modified, they remain intact.
-So if your ex-husband has been paying child support for some time now and recently lost his job, a number of things could happen.
+So if your ex husband lost his job and has been paying child support for some time now, a number of things could happen.
 Let’s discuss a couple of those.

 Most fathers will likely appeal to the court for child support modification after something major has happened such as a personal injury or job loss.
 If this happens, your ex will need to give you copies of all court documents that he files.
 Once this happens (or if you find out modification has been filed and you have not received appropriate documentation), contact the offices of Ann A. Thomson to find out what options we have to pursue what’s best for you and your children.

 Your ex-spouse may also try to reason with you without officially taking his appeal to court.
 This will not be a good decision for him.
 If no modification is petitioned for then he will be responsible to continue to pay child support as is.
 If and when he fails to pay or short pays, the account goes into arrears.